Medically reviewed by Kristin Hall, FNP

 Dosages of spironolactone are highly variable and depend on the specific condition for which it's being prescribed, as well as the individual patient.

-Tell your healthcare provider about all other medications you’re taking before beginning spironolactone to avoid drug interactions.
+Tell your healthcare provider about all other medications, both prescription and over the counter, you’re taking before beginning spironolactone to avoid drug interactions.
 They can provide medical advice that will help lessen the risks involved in taking spironolactone with other drugs — but only if they know about them.

 It may cause adverse events if taken with: potassium-increasing medications and potassium supplements, lithium, non-steroidal anti-inflammatory drugs (NSAIDs), cholestyramine, digoxin, certain antibiotics, certain narcotics, and more.